Awoyemivictor/gitbranch/README.md

-# This repo is to explain the Git Branches command lines
+# This repo is to explain the Practising C programming language.